davvid/telescope-git-grep.nvim/README.md

 " Specify a custom repository path using the "cwd" option.
 :Telescope git_grep live_grep cwd=~/path/to/repo

+" Search for the current selection or the word under the cursor across all worktrees in your session :Telescope git_grep workspace_grep

+" Perform a Live Grep across all worktrees in your session :Telescope git_grep workspace_live_grep

 ```

 These commands can also be used from your `init.lua`.